soleofthesea/harry-potter-gen-z/book_1/chapter_6.md

 The next day Harry got up at the asscrack of dawn because he was too hyped up to sleep.
 Howevs he didn't want to go too craycray yet so instead of putting on his robe and wizard hat he just put on your normal clothes.
 He paced for two hours until the others finally got out of slumberland, checked that he had everything and that Hedwig was safely in her cage, then hauled his big heavy suitcase into the Dursleys car, then the four of them set off careening to London and violating the ULEZ for good measure 😎.

-They reached King's Cross at 10:30 and Uncle Vernon hauled the suitcase onto a trolley.
-He even pushed it into the station for Harry, which Harry thought was kinda OOC but then Vernon stopped and gestured with a smug face.
+They reached King's Cross and Uncle Vernon hauled the suitcase onto a trolley.
+He even pushed it into the station for Harry, which Harry thought was kinda OOC but then Vernon stopped and emoted with a smug face.

 "There's platform 9, and there's platform 10.
 You see platform 9 3/4 anywhere?"

+Indeed it seemed platform 9 3/4 was channeling some major Bielefeld energy.

+"Have fun."
+Vernon sksksk'ed, then all three of the Dursleys went and got a tan.
+Harry didn't know what to do.
+He tried to ask a guard but he thought he was trolling for not being able to answer where Hogwarts was and asking for a train that set off a non existent time.
+He stormed off, muttering about dumb Gen Z millenials.

+"Ok boomer" said Harry.
+But he still had the problem that he did not know how to get on the train.
+He looked at his wrist and checked his digital watch, because the clock at Kings Cross was those old timey ones with the round face and the numbers in a circle and arrows pointing at them and he could not read it.
+He only had 10 minutes before the train yeeted!